llegomark/mistral-ocr/README.md

 2. Open your browser and navigate to `http://127.0.0.1:7860`

-3. Use the application through one of three tabs:
+3. Use the application through one of two tabs:
    - **Upload File**: Upload PDFs or images for OCR processing
    - **Enter URL**: Provide a URL to a PDF or image for OCR processing
-   - **Document Understanding**: Ask questions about document content

 ## Technical Performance